Lesser Praire Chicken

 Shinnery Oak Prairie Ecosystem: 13,000 acres (via RiverBank Ecosystem Partnership)

 Through diligent efforts, Common Ground Capital (“CGC”) has worked with a limited and amazing group of private landowners to secure acreage and now fully approved conservation banks in three out of four ecosystems across the range of the Lesser Prairie Chicken.
-CGC has also been involved and continues to work with WAFWA, the alternative Oil & Gas Industry HCP/HCEX plan, wind energy HCP, its own proposed Renewable & Transmission Industry CCAA and individual companies as potential purchasers of its conservation banking credits.
-As far as CGC knows, our conservation banks are the only approved mitigation option by the USFWS that has a high degree of certainty to withstand any potential legal challenges at this time.
+CGC has also been involved and continues to try and work with WAFWA, the Great Plains wind energy HCP, and its own proposed Renewable & Transmission Industry permit solution and individual companies as potential purchasers of its conservation banking credits.
+As far as CGC knows, our conservation banks are the only approved mitigation option by the USFWS that has a high degree of certainty to withstand any potential legal challenges at this time and can deliver substantive progress on the two primary conservation objectives for the bird: Creation of large-scale “strongholds” and restoration of habitat.

 What is an incidental take permit vehicle?

-The short answer is that in order to impact an endangered species or its habitat you must acquire an incidental take permit (“ITP”) through either Section 10 or 7 of the Endangered Species Act (“ESA”), typically through a habitat conservation plan (“HCP”).
-For “take” that occurs prior to the effective date of the listing decision (May 2104) industry may pursue a candidate conservation agreement with assurances (“CCAA”), not to be confused with CCAA’s that private landowners may utilize.
+The short answer is that in order to impact an endangered species or its habitat you must acquire an incidental take permit (“ITP”) through either Section 10 or 7 of the Endangered Species Act (“ESA”), typically through a habitat conservation plan (“HCP”) for a listed species under the ESA.
+For “take” that occurs prior to the effective date of a listing decision industry may pursue a candidate conservation agreement with assurances (“CCAA”), not to be confused with CCAA’s that private landowners may utilize.
+In the future HCP’s are expected to be eligible for take prior to and after the date of listing.
 In rare situations, the USFWS will allow take through an approved conservation plan through Section 4(d) of the ESA.
-This option is available for the Lesser Prairie Chicken by way of the WAFWA Range Wide Plan.
-Up until 2016 the WAFWA RWP was the only means to offset “take” for industry parties.
-Currently, WAFWA can provide coverage for the oil & gas industry only through that industry’s CCAA.
+This option was, but no longer is, available for the Lesser Prairie Chicken by way of the WAFWA Range Wide Plan.
+Up until 2016 the WAFWA RWP was the only means to offset “take” and receive ESA coverage for industry parties.
+Currently, WAFWA can provide coverage for the oil & gas industry only through that industry’s CCAA, although WAFWA has suspended new enrollment in this program as of the summer of 2019.
 Other parties are working on industry wide permit vehicles, but they are not yet available.
-Common Ground Capital should have an industry wide CCAA available to address wind, transmission and solar impacts later this year.
-Bottom line, whatever permit take vehicle you choose, Common Ground Capital’s conservation bank credits should be considered as your solution for mitigation credits.
-Conservation bank credits can be used for different take vehicles and allow industry parties to control credit supply thus protecting your mitigation investment and your ability to have credits when you need them to get your project completed.
+Common Ground Capital should have an industry wide permit option available to address wind, transmission and solar impacts later this year.
+Bottom line, whatever permit take vehicle you choose, Common Ground Capital’s conservation bank credits should be considered as your solution for mitigation credit needs as our sites are the only mitigation solution certified by the USFWS that both deliver effective mitigation offsets and contribute to the conservation goals needed to recover the Lesser Prairie Chicken.
+Conservation bank credits can be used for different take vehicles/programs and allow industry parties to control credit supply via credit reservation agreements if necessary, thus protecting your mitigation investment and your ability to have credits when you need them to get your project completed on time.